GrahamArden/notes/work/SunCheck/SunCheck_Fraction_n_setup.md

 Work instruction:  TV-PRC-3

 Export the patient plan to Suncheck
-- _For "plan of the day" treatemnts (e.g. Bladder) export all the plans except the setup plan_
+- _For "plan of the day" treatments (e.g. Bladder) export all the plans except the setup plan_

 Schedule images (DC Integrated) for each fraction.
 Set panel to +50 cm (although this can be increased if necessary to avoid collision)
 - _For "plan of the day" treatments the radiographers will schedule the images when sceduling the plan_